The NSW Government is making it easier for farmers to use their land for tourism activities, such as farm experiences, cellar doors and farm stays.

 You can build a new structure to sell produce from your farm through a fast-track approval if you meet certain requirements, including:

-Give visitors a rural experience
+Provide a rural experience

-You can host events such as tours, weddings, conferences and other functions.
+You can host events, such as tours, weddings, conferences and other functions.
 To do this, you must meet certain requirements, including:

-Run a small farm gate business
+Run a small farm-gate business

-- Host a maximum of 100 visitors at a time
+- host a maximum of 100 visitors at a time

-- Parking is provided on your property.
+- provide parking on your property.

 Build a roadside stall